 - Onions and garlic, ginger and turmeric, parsley and cilantro

-Also, check my PANTRY SHOPPING LIST for other items that might not be on my weekly shopping list, but I always make sure I have some available.
+Also, check my shop page for other items that might not be on my weekly shopping list, but I always make sure I have some available.

 And when you travel and eat out, learn how to order and how to plan so you can stay on track and enjoy your experience.
 More details in this article: